 Balm of Gilead is a deciduous tree that grows at a fast rate, reaching up to 100 feet tall at maturity.
-It is a hybrid tree resulting from a cross between the poplar and cottonwood tree.
+It is a hybrid tree resulting from a cross between the poplar and cottonwood trees.

 These trees have oval leaves with pointed tips that are dark green on top and whitish-green on the underside.
 The veins often have an orange color to them, giving the leaves a rusty appearance.
 The leaf buds are coated in resin and put off a pleasant turpentine aroma, particularly when unfurling.
-As a result, the buds are often collected and used for scents or herbal medicines.
+As a result, the buds are often collected and used for fragrances or herbal medicines.
 The flowers of this tree are not showy.
 However, like other poplar trees, they do produce seeds attached to fluffy, white fibers that float through the air.
 Some people enjoy the flurry of these seeds, but others avoid planting these trees due to the mess from spreading seeds.